ronaldbosma/azure-integration-services-quickstart/README.md

 azd down --purge
 ```

-### Changing which services to deploy
+### Changing which resources to deploy

-There are a couple of ways to change which Azure Integration Services are deployed.
+There are a couple of ways to change which Azure Integration Services are deployed and if the application infra resources should be deployed.

 1. Remove your environment folder from the `.azure` folder.
 After deletion, use `azd init` to reinitialize the environment (with the same name).
 You'll be asked again which services to deploy when running `azd up`.